juliana4850/FLfedavgR/README.md

 ## 📊 Paper Reproduction

-> **⚠️ Important**: To run the paper reproduction tutorials, you must **clone this repository**.
+> **⚠️ Important**: To rerun the paper reproduction tutorials, you must **clone this repository**.
 The tutorials are not intended to be rerun from the installed package.

 ### Setup for Paper Reproduction